 A customs debt which is incurred pursuant to Article 217 of this Law shall be extinguished after all formalities and procedures, which were carried out in order to enable preferential tariff treatment referred to in Article 217 of this Law to be granted, have been cancelled.

-Right to debt collection shall expire within a three-year period, starting from the end of the year when the debt incurred.
+Right to collect debt becomes null and void within three years, starting from the end of the year when the debt had occurred.